Transactions guarantee that multiple documents can be updated atomically.

 Transactions make use of the Durability provided by synchronous writes.

 During execution, for each document, a transaction maintains a modified copy of the document in the Extended Attributes area of the document’s meta data.
 Consequently, the changes that occur during the transaction prior to commitment — these constituting uncommitted (or dirty) data — are non-readable by any operation other than this transaction itself.
 Only following commit of the documents modified by the transaction — when the modified data-copy is removed from the meta data area, and is written over the main body of the document’s data — do the corresponding changes become readable by other transactions and operations.
 This isolation-level is known as Read Committed.
 Note that this use of a document’s extended attributes area results in an approximate doubling of its pre-transaction size, while the transaction is underway.
 In consequence, transactions can only be used on documents whose maximum size is 10 MB (which is half of the maximum-permitted document-size, 20 MB).

 As well as making use of individual documents' extended attributes, transactions also create additional documents in each bucket that they access.
+These include:

 Only nodes that contain data to be updated are affected by a transaction.

 Multiple transactions can read the same document at the same time.
 If two transactions simultaneously attempt to write to the same document, one is allowed to proceed, while the other is obliged to retry.

 Use of transactions requires Network Time Protocol (NTP) to be used to synchronize time across all cluster-nodes.
 See Clock Sync with NTP, for details.

 The indexes provided by the Index, Search, and Analytics Services are not atomically updated with the commits performed by transactions: however, they are updated with Eventual Consistency.